 - The basis was this that even if it would come with a lag, making our users super happy would ultimately drive new business for us (as well as our users being super happy)

-- Additionally, our Power Users were particularly active in providing feedback to shape the future of RFx digitalisation
+- Additionally, our RFx Heroes were particularly active in providing feedback to shape the future of RFx digitalisation

 Product: we proved that elegant simplicity beats bloated functionality.